-Image 36: SBench 6 overview of main functionality with demo data

-After the installation of the cards and the drivers it can be useful to first test the card function with a ready to run software before starting with programming.
+Image 36: SBench 6 overview of main functionality with demo data card function with a ready to run software before starting with programming.
 If accessing a digitizerNETBOX/generatorNETBOX a full SBench 6 Professional license is installed on the system and can be used without any limitations.
 For plug-in card level products a base version of SBench 6 is delivered with the card on USB stick also including a 30 starts Professional demo version for plain card products.
 If you already have bought a card prior to the first SBench 6 release please contact your local dealer to get a SBench 6 Professional demo version.
 All digitizerNETBOX/generatorNETBOX products come with a pre-installed full SBench 6 Professional.